SynthstromAudible/DelugeFirmware/docs/community_features.md

 ### 4.1 - Song View Features

 #### 4.1.1 - Master Compressor
-- ([#630]) In the Song view, select `AFFECT ENTIRE` and `SIDECHAIN` modulation button, and adjust the upper gold encoder for a single knob compressor with auto makeup gain.
-For detailed editing, press the `SIDECHAIN`-related gold encoder.
+- ([#630]) In Song view, select `AFFECT ENTIRE` and the `SIDECHAIN`-related parameter button.
+Adjust the `UPPER` gold encoder for a single knob compressor with auto makeup gain (`ONE` mode).
+For detailed editing, press the `SIDECHAIN`-related gold encoder (`FULL` mode).
 The top LED will become a compression meter.
-Clicking the lower gold encoder will cycle through additional params: `RATIO` (displays actual ratio), `ATTACK` & `RELEASE` (shown in ms) and sidechain `HPF` (shown in Hz).
+Clicking the `REVERB`-related lower gold encoder will cycle through additional params: `RATIO` (displays ratio), `ATTACK` & `RELEASE` (shown in milliseconds) and Sidechain `HPF` (shown in Hz).
 The sidechain HPF is useful to remove some bass from the compressor level detection, which sounds like an increase in bass allowed through the compression.

 	- `ATTACK`: 0ms - 63ms